-Through June 30, 2022, there had been virtually no operating activities at V2ACT and de minimis financial activities, all of which our partner had day-to-day control over.
-For accounting purposes, we treated the joint venture as a non-consolidated subsidiary and all expenses, totaling less than \$0.1 million during the year ended December 31, 2021, and six months ended June 30, 2022, have been expensed as incurred.
+Through December 31, 2022, there had been virtually no operating activities at V2ACT and de minimis financial activities, all of which our joint venture partner had day-to-day control over.
+For accounting purposes, we treated the joint venture as a non-consolidated subsidiary and all expenses, totaling less than \$0.1 million during the years ended December 31, 2022 and 2021, have been expensed as incurred.
 Through the date of this filing, the joint venture has also not entered into any material third party commitments.